Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Methodology

-\textbf{Why sample-wise approaches become unstable in the universal Setting.} Targeted transferable attacks are typically \textit{sample-wise}, aligning token representations between a random source crop and a \textit{single} random target crop at its original resolution \cite{jia2025adversarial,li2025a}.
-When extended to the UTTAA setting, this update strategy becomes significantly more challenging to optimize.
-For a given target image, a pool of source images is available, and at each optimization step a \textit{triple-randomization} occurs: a source image is randomly sampled from the pool, and both the source and target images undergo independent random cropping.
-As a result, the stepwise gradient is dominated by crop-specific local token variations, yielding a high-variance estimate of the intended objective.
+\textbf{Why sample-wise approaches become unstable in the universal Setting.} Existing targeted transferable attacks are predominantly \textit{sample-wise}, performing token-level alignment between a randomly sampled source view and a \textit{single} randomly sampled target view at its original resolution \cite{jia2025adversarial,li2025a}.
+When extended to the UniTTAA setting, this update strategy becomes significantly more challenging to optimize.
+For a given target image, a pool of source images is available, and at each optimization step, a \textit{triple-randomization} occurs: a source image is randomly sampled from the pool, and both the source and target images are independently transformed into stochastic local views.
+As a result, the gradient at each update is dominated by view-specific local token fluctuations, leading to a high-variance estimate of the desired objective.
 Consequently, the update may degenerate into a stochastic walk rather than progressing toward the expected optimum, leading to slow convergence and elevated gradient variance, as illustrated in yellow in Fig.~\ref{fig:loss}.

-To stabilize universal optimization, we propose \textbf{Multi-Crop Aggregation (MCA)}, which replaces “one target crop per step” with an aggregated estimate over a multi-crop target set.
-Intuitively, this enables the model to integrate information from multiple target crops, promoting robust learning of target-specific characteristics and alleviating the over-reliance on a single, potentially noisy crop.
-Prop.~\ref{prop:mc_unbiased_MCA} further provides theoretical support for MCA by formalizing it as an unbiased Monte Carlo estimator with reduced variance.
-Moreover, we introduce an \textbf{Attention-Guided Crop (AGC)} as a persistent anchor, since regions with high attention contain richer semantic information, providing more informative signals that facilitate convergence to the optimum.
+To stabilize universal optimization, we propose \textbf{Target-View Aggregation (TVA)}, which replaces the conventional one-view-per-step target supervision with an aggregated estimate over a multi-view target set.
+By integrating supervisory signals across multiple target views, TVA promotes a more robust characterization of target-specific semantics and reduces over-reliance on any single potentially noisy view.
+Prop.~\ref{prop:mc_unbiased_MCA} further provides theoretical support for TVA by formalizing it as an unbiased Monte Carlo estimator with reduced variance.
+Moreover, we introduce an \textbf{Attention-Focused View (AFV)} as a persistent anchor, since regions with high attention score contain richer semantic information, providing more informative signals that facilitate convergence to the optimum.

-\begin{proposition}[\textbf{Monte Carlo Unbiasedness and Variance Reduction}] Let $v \sim p(v)$ denote a randomly sampled crop from the target image $\bm{x}_{\mathrm{tar}}$ at its original resolution, and define the per-crop objective as:
+\begin{proposition}[\textbf{Monte Carlo Unbiasedness and Variance Reduction}] Let $v \sim p(v)$ denote a randomly sampled view from the target image $\bm{x}_{\mathrm{tar}}$ at its original resolution, and define the per-view objective as:

-Given i.i.d.\ crops $\{v_i\}_{i=1}^m$ from $p(v)$, we consider the multi-crop estimator given below:
+Given i.i.d.\ views $\{v_i\}_{i=1}^m$ from $p(v)$, we consider the multi-view estimator given below:

 Assume $\nabla_{\bm\delta}\ell(\bm\delta;v)$ is integrable and differentiation can be interchanged with expectation.
 Then, we have:

 \end{proposition}